YecineA/elb-authentication-cognito/README.md

   C- Cognito User pool that will be used for the authentication D- EC2 Instance with a Web server

+**Please note that once the Stack is deployed, the content of the website is not yet restricted to authenticated user yet.
+We need to configure it first to make is restricted.**

 To deploy the stack, you can either copy/paste following link in the CloudFormation or use the second link that will open CloudFormation in sydney region directly